Free WCAG Color Contrast Checker Online

 Frequently asked questions

-Level AA is the standard required by most accessibility laws and guidelines including WCAG 2.1, EN 301 549, and Section 508.
-It requires 4.5:1 for normal text and 3:1 for large text.
-Level AAA requires 7:1 for normal text and 4.5:1 for large text and is recommended for content targeting users with severe visual impairments.
+WCAG Level AA requires a 4.5:1 color contrast ratio for normal text and 3:1 for large text.
+Level AAA requires 7:1 for normal text and 4.5:1 for large text.
+AA is the legal baseline referenced by EN 301 549 in Europe, Section 508 in the United States, and the Equality Act in the United Kingdom.
+AAA is recommended for specialized accessibility contexts such as healthcare, government, and content for users with severe visual impairments.

 Related tools